ChromiumOS-Guy/uWolf/README.md

 * On some devices OSK theme changes based on browser theme. (some mitigation added)
 * opening browser for first time through openstore causes it to launch with wayland support (see bug 1 for details) so black screen. (i will remove this in next openstore release if my fix works.)
 * openstore disables OSK somehow? (need to release v0.4.6 to confirm fix until then it is here)

+important to mention the dynamic OSK currently only works on browser UI elements NOT webcontent, this is not a bug just lack of implementation.

 ### License